django/deps/draft/orm-field-api-related-improvement.rst

     flag = models.ForeignKey(Flag, unique=True)

 While this works, the query interface remains cumbersome.
-To access the comment from a flag, I have to call:
+To access the comment from a flag, have to call:

 comment = flag.comment_set.all()[0]